 Two practical lab quizzes covering basic skills and comprehension will be given.
 In part, a laboratory practical quiz requires a student to demonstrate knowledge and skills by performing tasks in the laboratory.
 In this way, a student's ability to use equipment properly and demonstrate correct technique can be evaluated.
 A practical lab quiz will also cover basic understanding of the fundamental models of chemistry illustrated in the laboratory experiments.
-Questions of this kind will ask you to analyze data similar to laboratory experiments youperformed.
+Questions of this kind will ask you to analyze data similar to laboratory experiments you performed.
 Questions may combine elements of different labs.
-You may use your own graded data sheets, lab manual, syllabus, prelab lectures, and tutorials from Chem 111 on the practical quizzes.
+You may use your own graded data sheets, lab manual, syllabus, prelab lectures on the practical quizzes.